New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Minimally.
 An agent with correctly scoped tool access performs identically to one with broad access — it just cannot invoke tools outside its scope.
 If an agent frequently hits denied tool calls, the policy may need adjustment, not removal.

-How does Intercept's fail-closed default enforce least privilege?
+How does PolicyLayer's fail-closed default enforce least privilege?

-Intercept denies all tools by default.
-Every tool must be explicitly allowed in the YAML policy.
+A grant with no policy denies every call, and the recommended default-deny policy denies every tool that is not explicitly allowed.
 This means agents start with zero privileges and are granted only what they need — the definition of least privilege.

 FURTHER READING